SuperOfficeDocs/superoffice-docs/docs/database/sales/stakeholders.md

 New from 7.1: A sale may now have one or more stakeholders, a contact or person with an extra interest or role in the sale.
 This may be turned off using the preference in **SOAdmin - Preferences - Sale - Enable Stakeholders (default yes)**

-With this preference turned on a new archive is presented for sales of type
+With this preference turned on a new archive is presented for sales of type.

 ![Stakeholders][img1]